StephenWakely/enrichment_brownbag/brownbag.md

 On load:

-* Each remap function informs the enrichment table which fields it will search on.
+* Remap function informs the enrichment table the fields it searches on.
-* The enrichment table iterates through each row in the data.
+* For each row in the data:
 * Build up a string containing each column in the index.
-* Hash the resulting string using `seahash`.
+* Hash the resulting string using `seahash`:
   > *SeaHash*: A blazingly fast, portable hash function with proven statistical guarantees.
-* Store the hashed value in a hash -> position `HashMap`.
+* Store hashed value in a *hash -> position* `HashMap`.

 ---